RootMiner/YaraGuard/README.md

 # YaraGuard - Unleashing the Power of YARA Rules in Malicious File Scanning

 YaraGuard is an advanced malware analysis tool designed to empower users in the relentless pursuit of securing digital environments.
-At its core, YaraGuard utilizes custom-crafted YARA rules, providing a sophisticated and effective means of scanning files for potential threats.
+At its core, YaraGuard utilizes YARA rules, providing a sophisticated and effective means of scanning files for potential threats.

 ## Key Features